 Three chords is the stereotypical minimum for uninspired, bland pop/rock.
 Or, it could be intentional, "Three Chords and the Truth."
 Either way, you'll rarely see music with less, but plenty with just three.

-Canadian musician Joel Plaskett has recently released a triple album called, fittingly "Three".
-It even has a lyric stating "good things come in threes."
+Canadian musician Joel Plaskett has a triple album called, fittingly, Three.
+It even has a lyric stating "good things come in three."

 Each disk has 9 tracks, for a total of 27.
 He also released an EP called "Three More", which contained...3 tracks.